-Aldehydes and ketones are known as organic molecules with a carbonyl group.
+Aldehydes and ketones are organic molecules with a carbonyl group.
 In a carbonyl group, carbon atom has a double bond to oxygen.
 The carbonyl carbon atom is sp2 hybridized.
 So, aldehydes and ketones have a trigonal planar arrangement around the carbonyl carbon atom.
-The carbonyl group is a polar group, thus, aldehydes and ketones have higher boiling points compared to the hydrocarbons having the same weight.
-But these cannot make stronger hydrogen bonds like alcohols resulting lower boiling points than the corresponding alcohols.
-Because of the hydrogen bond formation ability, low molecular weight aldehydes and ketones are soluble in water.
+The carbonyl group is a polar group; thus, aldehydes and ketones have higher boiling points compared to the hydrocarbons having the same weight.
+However, these cannot make stronger hydrogen bonds like alcohols; therefore, they have lower boiling points than the corresponding alcohols.
+As a result of the hydrogen bond formation ability, low molecular weight aldehydes and ketones are soluble in water.
 But when the molecular weight increases, they become hydrophobic.
-The carbonyl carbon atom is partially positive charged, hence can act as an electrophile.
-Therefore, these molecules are easily subjected to nucleophilic substitution reactions.
-The hydrogens attached to the carbon; next to the carbonyl group has acidic nature, which accounts for various reactions of aldehydes and ketones.

-“one” is the suffix used in ketone nomenclature.
-Instead of –e of the corresponding alkane “one” is used.
-The aliphatic chain is numbered in a way that gives the carbonyl carbon the lowest possible number.
-For example, CH3COCH2CH2CH3 is named as 2-pentanone.
-Ketones can be synthesized from the oxidation of secondary alcohols, by ozonolysis of alkenes, etc. ketones have the ability to undergo keto-enol tautomerism.
+Furthermore, we can synthesize ketones via the oxidation of secondary alcohols, via ozonolysis of alkenes, etc. Apart from that, the ketones have the ability to undergo keto-enol tautomerism.
 This process happens, when a strong base takes up the α-hydrogen (hydrogen attached to the carbon, which is next to the carbonyl group).
 The ability to release the α-hydrogen, makes ketones more acidic than corresponding alkanes.